mrunderoad/currency-xchanger/readme.md

 * _ExchangeRate-API_

 ## Description
-This application is used to help a user determine how much of what currency they can get based off their input in USD.
-It uses a simple API call with error handling to show knowledge of both.
+_This application is used to help a user determine how much of what currency they can get based off their input in USD.
+The user can enter an amount of dollars as well as the starting currency and currency they would like to exchange to.
+The API call returns currency rate, currency result and time last updated for this project.
+The free API only allows a few responses and the most important were used for this project._

 ## Setup/Installation Requirements